-Worker Group > Packs navigation
+Worker Group > Manage Packs page

 As the top nav adds more controls on narrower browsers, Packs and other right-side links can move onto the ••• overflow menu, as shown above.

 By design, you can readily share Packs across Worker Groups by exporting/importing them (both covered below).